 - Special characters like A$, B1/4 are not recognized by the system.

 - For fields not applicable, select “does not apply”.

 - If you plan to be away from the online application for more than 20 minutes, please save your application permanently to a file on your local computer.

 - Please note, if there is no activity for 20 minutes or more while completing this online application, your session will expire and all entered data will be lost.

 - Review the information you entered for accuracy.

 - Print the confirmation page.

-- Bring the confirmation page with you at all steps during the visa application process.
+- Bring the confirmation page with you for your visa interview.

 How long does it take to complete the application?

-Most fields on the DS160 are mandatory.
-You may leave fields marked “Optional” blank.
-Some fields may also give you the option to select “Does Not Apply”.
-If that field does not apply to you, you may mark the box next to “Does Not Apply.”
-All other fields must be completed.
-The application will not allow you to submit a form with any mandatory fields left blank.
-In this instance, an error message will be displayed and you will be required to complete the field before continuing with the application.
-If you do not answer questions that apply, your form may also be rejected.
+All fields on the DS-160 are mandatory.
+If that field does not apply to you, you may opt for ‘Does Not Apply’.
+The application will not allow you to submit a form with any fields left blank.
+If done so, an error message will be displayed and you will be directed to complete the field before continuing with the application.
+If you do not answer questions that apply, your form will be rejected.